Prathmesh0312/ETL_postgreSQL/README.md

 Reproducible and version-controlled pipeline

-How to Run Locally:
+## How to Run Locally:

-Prerequisites
+Prerequisites:

 PostgreSQL